 Environmental Public Health to find out where to pick up water sample bottles and drop off water samples for testing.

-Water Testing page, you can find information on how to collect a sample and understand water sample results.
+Understanding Your Drinking Water Bacteria Test Results page, you can find information on how to collect a sample and understand water sample results.

 If your water supply is contaminated